 Our current Board Members

-Keith Gibson (Acting Chair): Keith has agreed to carry on as Chair until such time as a suitable replacement is found.
+Keith Gibson (Deputy Chair): Keith stood down as Canopy’s Chair in 2023 but agreed to remain on the Board for twelve months to support Andrea.
 He has 40 years of experience working in local government, mostly in area regeneration and private sector housing renewal, but also managing teams dealing with food, health and safety, environmental sustainability and pollution control.
 At Leeds City Council, he managed a department of almost 100 staff with a budget of £8 million.
 He has a broad range of skills including building construction, management, human resources and financial skills.

 Danielle Joy (Treasurer): Danielle joined Canopy’s Board in 2022.
+She is Chair of the Finance Subcommittee and prepared our 2022 financial accounts.
 Having originally trained as a veterinary surgeon, she now works as a Chartered Accountant at First Actuarial LLP.
-She is reducing the amount of paid work she does so that she can give more time to support Canopy’s housing and homelessness work.
+She has reduced the amount of paid work she does so that she can give more time to support Canopy’s housing and homelessness work.

-Martyn Broadest: Martyn joined the Board in 2017.
-He is Director of Home at Connect Housing.
-Having previously worked as an Environmental Health Officer, his current roles encompass development, asset management, customer services and community investment.
+Martyn Broadest: Martyn joined the Board in 2017 and having chaired the Governance Subcommittee for two years, now sits on our Development Review Group.
+He is Director of Home at Connect Housing, where his current role encompasses development, asset management, customer services and community investment.
+He is also a Commissioner at the Yorkshire and Humber Climate Commission.

 Anna Łysakowska: Anna joined Canopy’s Board in 2021.
-She has a wealth of experience working with CATCH Leeds in Harehills and her son was among our first cohort of trainees in 2021.
+She has a wealth of experience working with CATCH Leeds in Harehills and her son was among our first cohort of trainees.
 She is a keen advocate for the Gypsy and Roma Community and has worked with West Yorkshire Police around strategic planning and community engagement.
-She is now studying towards a BA in Innovation and Skills for Social Change at Leeds Beckett University.
+She is studying towards a BA in Innovation and Skills for Social Change at Leeds Beckett University.

 Janet Onslow: Janet first joined Canopy as a site volunteer.
 She is a Prince2 Project Manager and can think and work both strategically and practically.
 She has worked on projects including education sector capital builds and a programme to help long-term unemployed young people back into work.
 She has a business degree and has worked in the public, private and not-for-profit sectors.

-Mark Rutherford: Mark has been involved with Canopy’s Board since our early days.
+Mark Rutherford: Mark has been involved with Canopy’s Board since our early days and currently chairs our Governance Subcommittee.
 He recently retired from his role leading Leeds City Council’s Empty Homes and Loans team.
 He is a qualified Environmental Health Officer who worked for the city’s housing and regeneration teams for almost 40 years.

 Kinga Salisbury: Kinga joined Canopy’s Board in 2022.
 She is a Senior Policy Advisor at the Department for Levelling Up, Housing and Communities (DLUHC).
 Having worked on prevention initiatives targeting under-represented groups, she has always focused on supporting those most in need.

-Mhairi Tomlinson: Mhairi joined the Board in 2017 as Treasurer.
-She stood down from the role in 2022 but was persuaded to remain on the Board as an ordinary member.
+Mhairi Tomlinson: Mhairi joined the Board in 2017 and was Treasurer for the first five years of her tenure.
+She continues to sit one our Finance Subcommittee, supporting our new Treasurer, Danielle.
 She is a chartered accountant with over 20 years’ experience across a variety of areas including the energy, building society and charities sectors.
-Until recently she ran her own accountancy practice, providing finance and tax support to owner-managed businesses and charities.
-She now works as an accountant for a charity.
+She currently works for The Brontë Society in Haworth.

 Further information